AdityaBahl/CP-GFG/readme.md

 1. Basic
 2. Efficient

-_Both ways are absolutely correct._
+_Both ways are absolutely correct.
+However what they are different in is their efficiency!_